 WY Lit has a mission and we mean business:

-To reduce the cost and socio-emotional impact of illiteracy in Wyoming by providing evidence-based literacy instruction delivered in an explicit, sequential, multi-sensory manner to every child starting in the general education classroom
+To reduce the cost and socio-emotional impact of illiteracy in Wyoming by providing comprehensive, evidence-based literacy instruction delivered in a direct, explicit, sequential, manner to every child starting in the general education classroom

 To ensure every teacher and administrator in Wyoming is empowered with the knowledge